 The application and selection process will include various steps:

-The Review Board will be composed of experts from ELGRA, Human Spaceflight Directorate and ESA's Education Office.
+The Review Board will be composed of experts from ELGRA, Human Spaceflight Directorate and ESA Education Office.

-- All the selected teams are then assigned a mentor from the European Low Gravity Research Association (ELGRA).
+- All the pre-selected teams will then be offered the support from a mentor from the European Low Gravity Research Association (ELGRA).

-After defining their project, the students must consider in detail how the experiment will be realised.
-At the end of this process, they will be expected to have a very accurate knowledge of the scientific theory related to their project, as well as the way they will realise their experiment – both in a qualitative and quantitative way.
-Further selection will be based on two documents that are required from all teams that participate in ESA Parabolic Flight Campaigns.
+After defining their project, students must consider in detail how the experiment will be carried out.
+At the end of this process, they will be expected to have considerable knowledge of the scientific theory related to their project – both in a qualitative and quantitative way.
+Further selection will be based on the following two documents:

-The first document, the Scientific Proposal, will focus on the scientific and theoretical aspects of the project.
-Through this document, the students will show that they have a very good knowledge of their project topic, using references to bibliography and scientific literature in the field and giving the details of the results expected.
-Supervised by their mentor, they will learn how to meet the requirements of the writing of a Scientific Proposal.
+1. The Scientific Proposal will focus on the scientific and theoretical aspects of the project.
+Using this information, students will show that they have good knowledge of their topic, using references to bibliography and scientific literature in the field and giving details of the expected results.
+With supervision from their mentor, students will learn how to meet the requirements of the writing of a Scientific Proposal.